By David Belk MD and

 So next we’ll examine the research question: does pharmaceutical research really cost so much that, even with the prices they charge, they barely have any money left over at the end of each year?
 A good way to find out is to look at their annual financial statements.
 Each year every publicly traded company has to file an annual financial report with the SEC which lists annual revenues, itemizes costs, profits, etc…

 I uploaded each of the reports I examined here and listed the pages that contained all the information I used next to each link.
-I also prepared a four to eight page summary of what I thought were my most important findings about each company.
+I also prepared a four to five page summary of what I thought were my most important findings about each company.
 I linked these summaries to the name of each pharmaceutical company on the webpage.

 We’ll start by looking at one of these reports.
 A good example is the 2011 annual report for Pfizer.
 The report itself is 117 pages long but, not to worry, much of what we need to know can be found on page 17, which I show below.
 (PDF document page).